Château d'Esclans - Rock Angel 2016 (Magnum)

 Decanter

-"Strawberry and lemon nose with low intensity; medium-bodied, texture and lees on the palate with smoky stones, herbs and a hint of red fruit.
+"A nose of strawberry and lemon with low intensity; medium-bodied, with texture and lees on the palate, along with smoky stones, herbs, and a hint of red fruit.
 Beautiful structure, intense, with a long finish."
 (Decanter World Wine Awards 2017)

-Buy your Esclans wines at the best price on private sale!
+Buy your Esclans wines at the best price in a private sale!

 Eye